Basic computer learning is about understanding how computers and their associated technologies work.

 Modern society is built on information technology, and it influences every aspect of daily life.
 This trend is set to continue, and increase, as more devices are developed with inbuilt intelligence; commonly termed the Internet of Things (IoT).

-More intelligent devices means more scope for things going wrong.
-I'm sure we have all experienced some sort of technical issues that required troubleshooting.
-Did you fix the issue yourself or ask a friend?
-Did you know how you fixed the issue or was it by chance?
+More intelligent devices means more capabilities to do remarkable things, but also more scope for things going wrong.
+I'm sure we have all experienced some sort of technical issue that required resolving.
+Did you resolve the issue yourself or ask a friend?
+Did you know how you resolved the issue, or was it by chance?

-To troubleshoot technology properly, whether it be the latest device or something more traditional that has served you well over the years, I strongly recommend you follow the basic computer learning process presented here.
+To understand the technology you use properly, whether it be cloud computing, broadband or wireless services that has served you well over the years, I strongly recommend you follow the basic computer learning articles presented here.

-One you understand computing fundamentals, you are able to understand how most technology works, which in turn enables you to efficiently troubleshoot your devices without leaving anything to chance.
+Once you understand computing fundamentals, you can understand how most technology works, which in turn enables you to efficiently troubleshoot your devices without leaving anything to chance.

-The Computer Introduction article (Opens New Window) is the only place to start, if you know nothing or very little about computers.
+The Computer Introduction article is the only place to start, if you know nothing or very little about computers.

 Even if you are an experienced home computer user or a seasoned professional, it is reading this article as a reminder, or aide memoir, about basic computer information.

-This article discusses what computers are and how their integration into society is changing they way we live our daily lives.
+This article discusses what computers are and how their integration into society is changing the way we live our daily lives.